wax-office-of-inspector-general/wax-developer/docs/en/dapp-development/docker-setup/index.md

 * Adds convenience and speed to your development efforts
 * Eliminates the need to manage source code
 * Eliminates the need to meet our [Supported Operating Systems](/en/tools/os) requirements
-* Doesn't overwrite an existing installation of EOSIO
+* Doesn't overwrite an existing installation of Leap
 * Makes it easy to upgrade and try out new features
 * Makes it easy to switch between production and development environments